 The lifestyle in a nursing home is more structured and medically oriented.
 While social activities exist, they are often tailored to residents with more significant physical or cognitive limitations.
 Privacy may be limited, with semi-private rooms being common.

 Daily routines are often dictated by medical schedules, such as medication times, therapy sessions, and scheduled meals.
 The primary concern is health management and safety.
-While staff works to create a caring environment, the clinical nature means less emphasis on independent living and more on supervised care.

 Making the Right Choice: Factors to Consider